rafaelmourao/ag-competition/README.md

 ## Running

-Tested in an unix server, MATLAB 2014b with a parallel cluster set up.
+Tested in a linux server, MATLAB 2014b with a parallel cluster set up.
 Some of the code uses KNITRO 9.1.0.
 If KNITRO is not installed it will probably run correctly using MATLAB's optimization functions.

 ## License